devforever7/disney-next-react-app/README.md

 - Server-side rendering for `/character/[id]` and profile pages, and some for home
 - Static pregeneration and caching for featured characters
-- Debounced client-side search with React Query for caching
+- Debounced client-side search with skeleton loading states, query parameters and React Query for caching
 - HTTP-only cookies for secure profile storage
 - Next.js Image component for optimal image loading
 - CSS Modules for scoped styling